 Nowadays, businesses face a constant threat that has grown increasingly in the past 10 or so years: cyber-crime.
 It has gone hand in hand with the increase of data available online.
 Not only does experiencing a cyber-attack cost you time and money in rectifying the issue – it can also result in a damaged reputation and instant loss of trust among your customers.

 Common cyber-crime can affect any business that doesn’t have basic cyber-security measures in place.
 According to the National Cyber Security Centre, nearly 50% of UK businesses were affected by cyber-crime in 2017.
-Businesses can protect themselves against the most common types of cyber-crime with the Cyber Essentials scheme, which provides guidance on implementing basic, affordable technical controls to keep your systems safe.
+Businesses can protect themselves against the most common types of cyber-crime with the Cyber Essentials scheme, the certification body which provides guidance on implementing basic, affordable technical controls to keep your systems safe.

 Here are just three of the most common scenarios that could lead to a cyber-attack: